Expert on unemployment , investment reform, and job creation issues.

 Biography and Interests

-Rand is the author of "The Jobless Trap" , a manuscript cited in hundreds of journals and media articles, books, conferences and congressional testimonies by Nobel Prize winners, academics, policymakers.
-His research uncovered new facts which offered a new explanation for why the unemployment rate did not go back to its normal level since the end of the Great Recession.
-As a result of this work, President Obama signed an executive order to ban discrimination against unemployed job seekers who have been out of work for a long time.
-The findings from his work were also the backbone to several anti-discrimination laws enacted at the State level to protect job seekers against unemployment discrimination, including New York, New Jersey, New Hampshire and Washington, D.C.
+Ghayad is the author of "The Jobless Trap", a manuscript that has been widely cited in leading academic journals and media outlets, including the Financial Times, Foreign Affairs, New York Times, Wall Street Journal, and The Washington Post.
+His work was also used and cited in congressional testimonies and conferences by Nobel Laureates, including Peter Diamond, Paul Krugman, Joe Stiglitz, and George Akerlof.
+Ghayad's work uncovered new facts which offered a new explanation for why the unemployment rate did not go back to its normal level since the end of the Great Recession.
+Based on this research, President Obama issued several executive actions to give the long-term unemployed a fair shot.
+The findings from his work were also the backbone to several anti-discrimination laws enacted at the State level to protect job seekers against unemployment discrimination.